fandasy/ASCIIimage/core/README.md

     // Chars defines the character set to use (dark to light) Chars *Chars

+    // Color specifies the foreground and background color scheme Color Color
 }

 // PixelRatio defines the pixel-to-character ratio type PixelRatio struct {
     X, Y int
+}

+// Color represents a pair of foreground and background colors for ASCII art rendering.
+// It ensures proper contrast between text and background. type Color struct {
+    // Face is the foreground/text color
+    Face color.Color

+    // Background is the canvas/background color
+    Background color.Color
 }
 ```